erikringsmuth/requirejs-router/readme.md

 - `http://domain.com/other/path?queryParam2=false#/example/path?queryParam=true`

 The 4th URL example ignores the normal path and query parameters since it has a hash path.

+## testRoute(route)
+Compares the route agains the current URL.
+Returns `true` if it matches, `false` otherwise.

+## currentUrl()
+Gets the current URL from the address bar.
+You can mock this when unit testing.

+## activeRoute
+A reference to the active route.
+Example: `{path: '/home', module: 'home/homeView'}`

+## urlChangeEventHandler()
+Called when a hashchange or popstate event is triggered.
+This calls `router.loadCurrentRoute()`.
+You can override this if you need a hook to do something before `loadCurrentRoute()` is called.

 ## How to use
 There is only one instance of the router.
 Using RequireJS to load the router in multiple modules will always load the same router.